CPunch/openpunk/content/journal/switch-to-ansible/index.md

 ## Conclusion

 I think I just enjoy automation.
 Ansible is a pretty solid automation tool, the ecosystem is fairly mature nowadays so anything you're looking to do has probably been done before (if not something similar.)
 I know some people have a vendetta against RedHat, but I find that fairly childish.
 If the software is of good quality and the project has innocent goals, why not use it?

+If you learn better by reading, [this book by Jeff Geerling](https://leanpub.com/ansible-for-devops) is a must.
+It's updated throughout the year to be as up to date and informative as possible.